Bill Shankly: Early years (1959–1964)

 Liverpool consolidated in 1962–63, finishing eighth in their first top flight season under Shankly's management.
 Significant signings were wing half Willie Stevenson from Rangers in 1962 and left winger Peter Thompson from Preston in 1963.
-Shankly described the Thompson deal as "daylight robbery".
-Liverpool's youth system produced more future England internationals in Ian Callaghan, Tommy Smith and Chris Lawler.
+Paying £37,000 for the electric dribbler Thompson, Shankly described the deal as "daylight robbery", and later said "I have no hesitation in placing Peter up among the all-time greats".
+Liverpool's youth system produced more future England internationals in Ian Callaghan (record-holder for most appearances for Liverpool with 857 games), Tommy Smith and Chris Lawler.
+Smith, a tough, uncompromising defender, Shankly quipped he "wasn't born, he was quarried".
 The hard work paid off in 1963–64 when Liverpool won their sixth First Division title, ending the season with a 5–0 defeat of Arsenal at Anfield.
 According to Roger Hunt, the secret of Liverpool's success was that, under Shankly, they were the fittest team in the country.
 In 1964, Jimmy Melia was transferred to Wolverhampton Wanderers; with Shankly buying Arsenal's utility player Geoff Strong for £40,000; this was Liverpool's last significant transfer activity until 1967.